-The other aspect of a good air cleaner is that is has a high-quality HEPA filter.
-The fine particulates that are floating in the air and causing your allergic symptoms are best removed with a HEPA filter so make sure you go with the highest rated filter.
+The other aspect of a good air cleaner is that is has a high-quality filter.
+The fine particulates that are floating in the air and causing your allergic symptoms are best removed with a high efficiency air filter so make sure you go with the highest rated filter.
 Filters are commonly rated by a MERV rating to show how efficient they are.
 That is, how well they remove the allergens which are small particulate matter.

 To find the right air purifier for your specific home, compare our Air Purifiers For Allergies.
 While each air purifier removes airborne particulates, certain models have specific features and cover different room sizes.

 During the spring, summer, and fall, we spend a lot of time outside, which means people who are allergic to outdoor air contaminants, such as pollen or dust, can have difficulty breathing because of allergy symptoms, sometimes called hay fever.